barrya0/Computer-Systems-Projects/proj_2/readme.md

 (3) - Setting bit[1] high will trigger a size minimum on the matrixSize of atleast 104.
 Reason being, SIMD only makes sense to use past a certain matrixSize.
 In my case, I made the minimum 104.
 The given matrixSize will also be changed depending on if it is a multiple of 8 which is the 'simd_width' used in the program.
 This 'simd_width' corresponds to the 256-bit AVX registers in x86 architecture.
 All of this input handling allows for efficient vectorization and ensures data alignment when access data without wasting memory or computational resources.

 (4) - Setting bit[2] high will flag the "transpose" condition which then transposes one of the matrices.
-Matrix transposition improves the cache miss rate in a number of ways including, but not limited to: (1) improved spatial locality, (2) better memory access patterns, and (3) reduced temporal locality.
+Matrix transposition improves the cache miss rate in a number of ways including, but not limited to: (1) improved spatial locality, (2) better memory access patterns, and (3) Reduced temporal locality.

 ---
 #### Proof of Concept/Functionality